austindrenski/OpenGTAP/README.md

 - Planning is underway for a lightweight cross-platform viewer application (ViewHARX?) capable of reading and writing HAR, SL4, and HARX files.

 ## The idea
 The GTAP model provides a popular framework for conducting global economic analysis.
-Currently, the model is written in the GEMPACK (General Equilibrium Modeling PACKage) modeling software.
 This project is exploring areas in which open-source tooling can be developed to bring the standard GTAP model to the .NET Standard Framework.

 OpenGTAP does not replace the standard GTAP model.
 Rather, it aims provide a modern, object-oriented tooling to encourage new developments from the open-source community.